mutantstandard/forc/notes.md

 ## What are the details on the formats forc can export to?

-#### SVGinOT (svginot)
+#### SVGinOT

-SVG glyphs are encoded in SVG tables encoded alongside other OpenType-compatible data.
+SVG glyphs are encoded in SVG tables encoded alongside OpenType-compatible ligature data.

-#### sbix
+#### sbixTT

-PNG glyphs are encoded in sbix tables encoded alongside other TrueType-compatible data.
+PNG glyphs are encoded in sbix tables encoded alongside TrueType-compatible ligature data.

-sbix is also compatible with OpenType, but TrueType data is used to maximise compatibility with Apple platforms.
+This is designed for compatibility with Apple platforms.

+#### sbixOT

+PNG glyphs are encoded in sbix tables encoded alongside OpenType-compatible ligature data.

+#### sbixTTiOS

+sbixTT packaged in an iOS Configuration Profile.
+Designed for installation in iOS.

+#### sbixOTiOS

+sbixOT packaged in an iOS Configuration Profile.

+This is just a development/research thing and will probably be removed in the first proper release.

-#### CBx (cbx)
+#### CBx

-PNG glyphs are encoded in CBDT/CBLC tables encoded alongside other OpenType-compatible data.
+PNG glyphs are encoded in CBDT/CBLC tables encoded alongside OpenType-compatible ligature data.

 This is to mimic how Google encodes their emoji fonts.

-In forc, the name 'CBDT/CBLC' is simplified to 'CBx' to make it easier to remember.
+'CBDT/CBLC' is more commonly used to refer to this format, but in forc it's simplified to 'CBx' to make it easier to remember.

-#### iOS (sbixios)

-sbix as described above, but packaged into an iOS Configuration Profile, ready to be installed on an iOS device.

 ---

 ## What input image formats are supported?

 - SVG (for SVGinOT)
-- PNG (for sbix and CBx)
+- PNG (for sbix-based formats and CBx)

 forc will not render SVGs to PNGs.
 You will need to find something else that can provide that for you.